swStudio/RUMS/README.txt

 More importantly, remember to check your WiKi and finish your assigned task in time.
 Thanks. shenshaowei.

 A new version of Coding Style Guidelines, with adding something in detailed.

+2010-01-09: We has not accomplished our tasks in step 6.
+However, we will try our best.
+And we will resubmit our product after the exam.